gipsh/dir-scanner/README.md

 Scans a web server for hidden directories and files.

+## Features

-You can customize the workers for speed.
+You can customize the workers for speed with `-workers`.

+You can route the requests throught TOR proxy with `-tor`

+The User-Agent changes for each request, you can disable this behaviour with `-uarr=false`

-wordlists were stolen from OWASP
+Wordlists were stolen from OWASP

 ## Build